Tzatziki (τζατζικι) Recipe

-A Greek yogurt, garlic and cucumber delight.
+Greek yogurt, garlic and cucumber delight.
 Make it as a dip to serve with crisp fresh cut vegetables and crackers or double the amount of yogurt to serve as as a cold soup for a hot summer night.

-Greek yogurt is preferred, but you can mix any regular or low fat yogurt with thicker goat yogurt for rich flavor yet less calories - ½ cup (4 oz) sour cream
+- 2 cups 16 oz thick yogurt / 4 cups for a soup Greek yogurt is preferred, but you can mix any regular or low fat yogurt with thicker goat yogurt for rich flavor yet less calories

-skip and add more yogurt if you prefer less fat, but be warned: it will not taste as good! - 2 to 8 cloves of garlic, finely chopped
+- ½ cup 4 oz sour cream skip and add more yogurt if you prefer less fat, but be warned: it will not taste as good!

-we usually go with 4 cloves, but if you are a bigger garlic fan – go for it! - ½ cup of grated unpeeled cucumber
+- 2 to 8 cloves of garlic finely chopped we usually go with 4 cloves, but if you are a bigger garlic fan – go for it!

-we like the big English cucumbers or big green house cucumbers for this recipe; it will be about ½ a cucumber - 1 Tbsp extra virgin olive oil
+- ½ cup cucumber grated, unpeeled; we like the big English cucumbers or big green house cucumbers for this recipe; it will be about ½ a cucumber

-try replacing with red wine vinegar for a more tangy flavor - 2 tsp minced fresh dill, mint or a mix of the two
+- 2 tsp fresh dill minced; mint or a mix of the two

 - salt and crushed pepper to taste